Kurd militants end hunger strike in Turkey, deal seen

 Erdogan's government has boosted Kurdish cultural and language rights since taking power a decade ago.
 But Kurdish politicians are seeking greater political reform, including steps towards autonomy for mainly Kurdish southeastern Turkey.

-Addressing one of the demands, the government has sent to parliament a bill allowing defendants to use Kurdish in court.
+Addressing one of the protesters' demands, the government has submitted to parliament a bill allowing defendants to use Kurdish in court testimony.

-Independent Kurdish MP Aysel Tugluk said the call from Ocalan showed the PKK leader needed to be part of any solution to solve the Kurdish problem.
+Seven leading Kurdish politicians, mostly from the pro-Kurdish Peace and Democracy Party (BDP), had joined the hunger strike over the last week.

-"The conditions have been set out for solving the Kurdish problem by peaceful means, the government must show its will for a solution," she told a news conference in Diyarbakir, the largest city in the southeast.
+"We hope this call will pave the way for the next process, which is to end (Ocalan's) isolation ...
+The Kurdish problem should be resolved by dialogue and deliberation," BDP leader Selahattin Demirtas told reporters late on Saturday.

-(Reporting by Seyhmus Cakan; Writing by Daren Butler; Editing by Rosalind Russell)
+(Reporting by Seyhmus Cakan; Writing by Daren Butler; Editing by Andrew Heavens)